ben-southpaw/fats-cradle/gotchas.md

   - Consider implementing a "settle" state to prevent micro-movements
 - Rotation should be clamped during movement and zeroed on drop
 - Multiple concurrent GSAP animations may cause interference

+### Rendering Optimizations

+- Static particles (predrawn and stamps) are only re-rendered when their count changes
+- Uses a safety check comparing current vs last static particle count
+- Dynamic particles are still rendered every frame
+- Self-healing: will re-render static particles if they change unexpectedly

+### Custom Cursor

+- Custom cursor starts invisible and fades in on first mousemove
+- Uses CSS transitions for smooth opacity animation (0.35s ease)
+- Cursor visibility state is tracked separately from opacity
+- Maintains all existing cursor positioning and behavior
+- Initial opacity is 0 to prevent flash on page load

 ### Event Listeners